HireDale/daleydose/window-drug-history-tab.md

 ![Daily Dose Tabs](/assets/images/daley-dose-home-window-parts-tabs.png)

-The **Drug History** tab enables you to check the current patient’s history of prescribed medication.
-The Daley Dose application syncs with the online database to provide the latest updates (within 1 hour) on the patient’s digital records.
+The **Drug History** tab enables you to review the current patient’s history of prescribed medications.
+The Daley Dose application syncs with the online database to provide updated digital records within 1 hour of any changes.

-The **Drug History** tab is one of three tabs featured in the **Work Area** of the Daley Dose application, alongside the [**Prescription**](/daleydose/window-prescription-tab) and [**Med History**](/daleydose/window-med-history-tab) tabs.

-This tab is useful when checking for previous prescriptions from other doctors or hospitals.
-This includes local, national, and international records, as long as the previous prescribers used the Daley Dose application.
+This tab is especially useful when checking for previous prescriptions issued by other doctors or hospitals.
+It supports local, national, and international records—provided the previous prescribers used the Daley Dose application.

+By reviewing the patient’s drug history, the prescribing physician gains a broader clinical context and can tailor treatment accordingly.
+This is particularly important when prescribing medications that may cause interactions or contraindications.

+The **Drug History** tab is one of three tabs featured in the **Work Area**, alongside the [**Prescription**](/daleydose/window-prescription-tab) and [**Med History**](/daleydose/window-med-history-tab) tabs.

+## **LIMITATIONS**
+---

+- Prescription records older than the year 2000 must be manually digitized by their originating hospitals, clinics, or institutions before they can appear in the **Drug History** tab.
+- Legal restrictions may prevent certain records from being displayed.
+For example, sealed court records or privacy-related exclusions may limit visibility.
-Because the **Drug History** tab syncs with the database each time you view it, the application requires an internet connection to use this functionality.
-The loading time of the information also depends on the current internet speed.
+- Because the **Drug History** tab syncs with the database each time you view it, the application requires an internet connection to use this functionality.
+Loading time depends on your current internet speed.

 ## **SEE ALSO**
 ---